Bubba Thompson Player Props: Rangers vs. Royals

 Royals Pitching Rankings (2022)

-- The pitching staff for the Royals had a collective 7.6 K/9 last season, which ranked 25th in MLB.
+- The pitching staff for the Royals had a collective 7.6 K/9 last season, which ranked 25th in the league.

-- Royals pitchers combined to give up 173 total home runs last year (1.1 per game).
-That ranked 17th in baseball.
+- Royals pitchers combined to give up 173 total home runs at a clip of 1.1 per game (17th in baseball).

-- The righty last appeared on Wednesday against the Toronto Blue Jays, when he went six innings, allowing one earned run while giving up seven hits.
+- The right-hander last appeared on Thursday against the Toronto Blue Jays, when he threw 5 2/3 innings, allowing five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.